Understanding NVIDIA's Unusual Options Activity | Benzinga

 Understanding NVIDIA's Unusual Options Activity

-NVIDIA (NASDAQ:NVDA) shares experienced unusual options activity on Friday.
-The stock price moved down to $204.41 following the option alert.
+Shares of NVIDIA (NASDAQ:NVDA) saw some unusual options activity on Monday.
+Following the unusual option alert, the stock price moved down to $203.34.

 - Option Type: TRADE